 1 dead and at least 4 injured in Atlanta shooting.
 Police say the shooter is at large

 One person was killed and at least four others injured after a gunman opened fire in a downtown Atlanta medical office building, police said.
-The shooter is still at large, according to the Atlanta Police Department.
+The shooter is still at large and considered armed and dangerous, according to the Atlanta Police Department.

 At around 1 p.m.
 ET officers responded to the area of 1110 W Peachtree St. NW, an address associated with the Northside Hospital Midtown Medical, which includes several medical offices.